0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/DualAttestation.md

 </dt>
 <dd>
  Expiration date in microseconds from unix epoch.
 For V1, it is always set to U64_MAX.
-Mutable, but only by LibraRoot.
+Mutable, but only by DiemRoot.
 </dd>
 <dt>
 <code>compliance_key_rotation_events: <a href="Event.md#0x1_Event_EventHandle">Event::EventHandle</a>&lt;<a href="DualAttestation.md#0x1_DualAttestation_ComplianceKeyRotationEvent">DualAttestation::ComplianceKeyRotationEvent</a>&gt;</code>